kazurayam/VisualTestingInKatalonStudio/README.md

 What do I mean by the word *Visutal Testing*?
 Any toolset that provides a solution to my requirements as follows, I would regard it a *Visual Testing* solution.

 - Often I have to look at the pages of a Web site.
-Maybe I am a developer, a designer or a tester of the site.
+Maybe I am a developer, a designer, a tester or just a fan of the site.
-- I want to look at as many pages as possible.
+- I want to look at as many pages of the site as possible.
 Coverage matters.
 - I want to compare the view of 2 environments; e.g. Production and Development.
 - I want to take screen shots of pages as evidence
 - I want to find out any difference in view between the two.